 Four Wick free throws and a McIlroy layup brought the Bulldogs to within one, 48-47, with only 4:31 to play in the fourth.
 Despite the strong push, the Regals would be too much to overcome as they scored 15 of the final 23 to eliminate the Bulldogs.

-Redlands graduates multiple key contributors, but they return reigning SCIAC Newcomer of the Year McIlroy and two-time First-Team All-SCIAC selection Wick.
+Redlands graduates multiple key contributors, but they return reigning SCIAC Newcomer of the Year McIlroy and two-time 1st Team All-SCIAC selection Wick.